ManudaMayadunna/Real_TimeEventTicketingSystemBackend/README.md

 # Real_TimeEventTicketingSystem
-This is a real time event ticketing system done using React and Springboot
+This is a real time event ticketing system Backend made using Springboot